Clouve/charts-dev/src/mediawiki/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 18.0.0

+This major release bumps the MariaDB version to 11.2.
+No major issues are expected during the upgrade.

 ### To 17.0.0